 We currently do not have reliable estimates of total costs for a particular drug candidate to reach the market.
 Our potential products are subject to a lengthy and uncertain regulatory process that may involve unanticipated additional clinical trials and may not result in receipt of the necessary regulatory approvals.
 Failure to receive the necessary regulatory approvals would prevent us from commercializing the product candidates affected.
 In addition, clinical trials of our potential products may fail to demonstrate safety and efficacy, which could prevent or significantly delay regulatory approval.
 We do not have a reasonable basis to determine when or if material net cash inflows from the commercialization and sale of our drug candidates will occur.
 Commercialization of our product candidates depends upon successful completion of extensive preclinical studies and clinical trials to demonstrate their safety and efficacy for humans.
 We do not know whether we, or any of our current or potential future collaborative partners, will undertake clinical trials of potential products beyond the trials already concluded and the trials currently in process.
-It will take us, or our current or potential future collaborative partners, several years to complete any such testing, and failure can occur at any stage of testing.
-Interim results of trials do not necessarily predict final results, and acceptable results in early trials may not be repeated in later trials.
+It will take us, or our current or potential results, and acceptable results in early trials may not be repeated in later trials.
 Moreover, we or our current or potential future collaborative partners may decide to discontinue development of any project at any time for regulatory, commercial, scientific or other reasons.
 To date, we have not commercialized any of our drug candidates, and we may never do so.